SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 In a Windows environment we will **hear a sound**.
 Make sure your speakers aren't muted.
 On Linux and MacOs, the example won't work.

 ### Problem: A Program That Plays a Series of Music Tones:
-We can make our last program a bit more complex by creating a loop which passes a series of notes with increasing height to the command:
+We can make our last program a bit more complex by creating a loop that passes a series of notes with increasing height to the command:
 ```python
 import winsound

 for i in range(200, 4000, 200):
     winsound.Beep(i, 300)
 ```
-In the example above we make the computer play very briefly (300 milliseconds) each subsequent tone with height 200, 400, 600 etc. hertz until reaching 4000 hertz.
+In the example above we make the computer play very briefly (300 milliseconds) each subsequent tone with height 200, 400, 600, etc. hertz until reaching 4000 hertz.
 The result is something similar to a melody.
 We will learn how iterations (loops) in programming work in **chapter** "[Loops](chapter-05-loops.md)", but for now, let's assume that they just repeat a command many times.

 ### Problem: Program That Converts Levs (BGN - Bulgaria's currency) , into Euros

-Let's have a look at another simple program which reads a number of levs(BGN) from the user, converts them into euro (divides them by the euro exchange rate) and prints the result.
+Let's have a look at another simple program that reads a number of levs(BGN) from the user, converts them into euro (divides them by the euro exchange rate) and prints the result.
 This is a program of **three consecutive commands**.
 Enter and execute them in sequence:
 ```python
 leva = int(input())
 euro = leva / 1.95583